vict01/Protractor_Registration-Form/README.md

 This framework is made up of the following tools:
 ```
-1. NodeJS: The Runtime environment that allows packaging and manage the dependencies.
+1. Node.js: The Runtime environment that allows packaging and manage the dependencies.
 2. Jasmine: The testing framework that provides a BDD and easy-to-read syntax
 3. Selenium webdriver: Framework used to automate the actions in the browser and locate elements.
+4. Protractor: Jasmine derivatives framework that aids to run test faster and generate report easier.
+5. Allure: Report generator tool that allows generating HTML report of test results.
 ```

 ## Framework Structure